xikodev/timesheriff/PRIVACY.md

 ## 4. Data Storage and Security

-All information is securely stored in a private MongoDB database.
+All information is securely stored in a private MySQL database.
 Access to the database is restricted and protected using authentication credentials.

 Reasonable security measures are in place to prevent unauthorized access, alteration, or destruction of data.